|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Bread pudding is a super tasty and homey dessert.
-It is hot and comforting, but special enough to serve at Thanksgiving or a fall-themed dinner party.
+It is hot and comforting but special enough to serve at a holiday or fall-themed dinner party.
 Serve this wonderful bread pudding with the delicious apple brandy sauce or use your favorite vanilla sauce.
 A big scoop of vanilla ice cream is also a perfect topper to this hot bread pudding.
-For an elegant serving trick, sprinkle powdered sugar over the top of the bread pudding just before serving it.
+For an elegant serving trick, sprinkle confectioners' sugar over the top of the bread pudding just before serving it.

 This recipe uses Granny Smith apples in this pudding, but just about any good baking apple could be used in the dish.
 Jonathan, Fuji, Rome Beauty, and Cortland would all be good apple choices.
 The recipe calls for cinnamon bread.
 If you cannot locate cinnamon bread without the raisins, don't worry.
 The recipe also calls for raisins, so they are a welcome ingredient.
 If you are using cinnamon raisin bread, you can decide if you want to omit the additional raisins or use them.
 You can also use dried cranberries, for a tart twist that will pair well with the cinnamon (or cinnamon raisin) bread.

-- 4 cups soft cinnamon bread (torn into small pieces)
+4 cups cinnamon bread, torn into small pieces

 In a medium saucepan, combine milk, brown sugar, and butter.
 Heat over medium heat until hot and butter is melted.
 Be sure not to bring this mixture to a boil.